jonathanstrong/functor/README.md

 Inspired by Toby Ho's [prototype.py](https://github.com/airportyh/misc/tree/master/prototype.py), the `functor` decorator let you define variables and functions in an isolated scope with a great deal of flexibility.

-The main advantages to this are 1) readability: at some point you realize `self.` this and `self.` that is somewhat annoying, and 2) all the encapsulation of a class with none of the state.
+The main advantages to this are 1) readability: at some point you realize `self.` this and `self.` that is somewhat annoying, and 2) all the encapsulation of a class with none of the oop-style state.

 Initially I found it frustrating to try to mimic this pattern in Python.
 The key is having the decorated function `return locals()`.
 In a way, this is very Pythonic because it's explciit.